 Are there any reasons why the LPA should not be created?

-Who should be present when the certificate provider meets the donor?
 The certificate provider must be able to have an honest conversation with the donor, be the kind of person who speaks out if anything is wrong, and be independent.
 It would be ideal if the certificate provider could discuss the document with the donor without anyone else being present.
 The attorneys should certainly not be present, and neither should anyone connected or related to them.
 The purpose of the discussion is to allow the donor to speak freely to the certificate provider.
 The donor must be able to raise any concerns they may have about their attorneys with the certificate provider, and they will not be able to do this if the attorneys or their representatives are present.
 Assessing that the donor is acting without fraud or undue influence is integral to the certificate provider's role.
 Therefore, the certificate provider must be able to discuss the document with the donor alone and without any outside influence.

-What records should be kept?
 OPG guidance recommends that a certificate provider retains a record of the questions they ask the donor and the answers the donor provides.
 Fern Wills & LPA offers a welcome letter and a conversation for Certificate providers to aid them with their duties.